-Calling for only 4 ingredients, this flourless chocolate cake reminds me of a cross between a rich chocolate truffle and dark chocolate fudge.
+Calling for only 4 ingredients, this vegan flourless chocolate cake reminds me of a cross between a rich chocolate truffle and dark chocolate fudge.
 It’s a quick no-bake dessert that’s perfect for summer!

-I came across the inspiration for this truffle cake while reading an old “best of” gluten-free magazine that I had picked up a few years ago.
+I came across the inspiration for this rich, truffle-like cake while reading an old “best of” gluten-free magazine that I had picked up a few years ago.
 The original recipe calls for heavy whipping cream and liqour, but I felt that I could keep it simpler by skipping the alcohol and using coconut cream to keep this recipe dairy-free.
 It seriously couldn’t be easier to make.

 I’ve been a big fan of using So Delicious brand’s culinary coconut milk lately, because it comes in a box instead of a can, but I think canned coconut milk would work just fine in this recipe, too.
 Just be sure to NOT use the boxed coconut milk that’s found in the refrigerated section of the grocery store, because it doesn’t have the same fat content as the canned variety– and that’s important to this cake setting properly.

 This recipe isn’t naturally sweetened unless you use a chocolate bar like Eating Evolved’s 72% dark chocolate bars, which are sweetened with coconut sugar.
 I’ll admit, I didn’t go that route, because buying 12 ounces of that particular chocolate would be pretty pricy.
 (Over $20!)

 Instead, I went with a dairy-free bag of 67% dark chocolate chips.
 The whole 12-ounce bag cost $5, which seems much more reasonable for this party-style recipe.
 There are several brands of dairy-free and vegan chocolate chips on the market, such as Enjoy Life brand, so just be sure to read labels if keeping this recipe vegan is important to you.